bredamatt/JavaPar/src/RecursiveTaskParallelism/README.md

 # See this first
 This folder contains different examples of Task level parallelism that extends the `RecursiveAction` class in Java.
-These examples requires a ForkJoinPool and some Task to be scheduled in parallel.
-The task is usually defined as a class with a function called `compute()` where the main logic handling the invocation of the `fork()` and `join()` methods are defined.
+These examples requires a ForkJoinPool and some Task to be scheduled in parallel to be tested.
+For example, in your `main()` method, you may need to create the ForkJoinPool and assign the Task (class) to it.

+The task is usually defined as a class with a method called `compute()` where the main logic handling the invocation of the `fork()` and `join()` methods are defined.
+The fork(), or join() methods can either be declared directly, or they may be handled automatically by the JVM using the `invoke()` method.
+For multiple tasks to be scheduled together, use `invokeall(task1, task2, ... taskN)`

 A general example for how the Fork-Join pattern is as follows in Java psuedocode.